awsdocs/aws-encryption-sdk-docs/doc_source/js-examples.md

 The following example shows you how to use the AWS Encryption SDK for JavaScript to encrypt and decrypt a short string or byte array\.

-This example features an [AWS KMS keyring](choose-keyring.md#use-kms-keyring), a type of keyring that uses an [AWS Key Management Service \(AWS KMS\)](https://aws.amazon.com/kms/) customer master key \(CMK\) to generate and encrypt data keys\.
-For help creating a CMK, see [Creating Keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the *AWS Key Management Service Developer Guide*\.
-For help identifying CMKs in an AWS KMS keyring, see [Identifying CMKs in an AWS KMS keyring](choose-keyring.md#kms-keyring-id)
+This example features an [AWS KMS keyring](choose-keyring.md#use-kms-keyring), a type of keyring that uses an AWS KMS key to generate and encrypt data keys\.
+For help creating an AWS KMS key, see [Creating Keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the *AWS Key Management Service Developer Guide*\.
+For help identifying the AWS KMS keys in an AWS KMS keyring, see [Identifying AWS KMS keys in an AWS KMS keyring](choose-keyring.md#kms-keyring-id)

 Step 1: Construct the keyring\.
 Create an AWS KMS keyring for encryption\.
-When encrypting with an AWS KMS keyring, you must specify a *generator key*, that is, an AWS KMS CMK that is used to generate the plaintext data key and encrypt it\.
+When encrypting with an AWS KMS keyring, you must specify a *generator key*, that is, an AWS KMS key that is used to generate the plaintext data key and encrypt it\.
 You can also specify zero or more *additional keys* that encrypt the same plaintext data key\.
-The keyring returns the plaintext data key and one encrypted copy of that data key for each CMK in the keyring, including the generator key\.
+The keyring returns the plaintext data key and one encrypted copy of that data key for each AWS KMS key in the keyring, including the generator key\.
 To decrypt the data, you need to decrypt any one of the encrypted data keys\.
-To specify the CMKs for an encryption keyring in the AWS Encryption SDK for JavaScript, you can use [any supported AWS KMS key identifier](choose-keyring.md#kms-keyring-id)\.
+To specify the AWS KMS keys for an encryption keyring in the AWS Encryption SDK for JavaScript, you can use [any supported AWS KMS key identifier](choose-keyring.md#kms-keyring-id)\.
 This example uses a generator key, which is identified by its [alias ARN](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#key-id-alias-ARN), and one additional key, which is identified by a [key ARN](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#key-id-key-ARN)\.
-If you plan to reuse your AWS KMS keyring for decrypting, you must use key ARNs to identify the CMKs in the keyring\.
+If you plan to reuse your AWS KMS keyring for decrypting, you must use key ARNs to identify the AWS KMS keys in the keyring\.
-Before running this code, replace the example CMK identifiers with valid identifiers\.
-You must have the [permissions required to use the CMKs](choose-keyring.md#kms-keyring-permissions) in the keyring\.
+Before running this code, replace the example AWS KMS key identifiers with valid identifiers\.
+You must have the [permissions required to use the AWS KMS keys](choose-keyring.md#kms-keyring-permissions) in the keyring\.
 Begin by providing your credentials to the browser\.
 The AWS Encryption SDK for JavaScript examples use the [webpack\.DefinePlugin](https://webpack.js.org/plugins/define-plugin/), which replaces the credential constants with your actual credentials\.
 But you can use any method to provide your credentials\.
 Then, use the credentials to create an AWS KMS client\.

 ```